-Here is our guide on the best seal watching spots in the UK, plus how to identify harbour seals and grey seals
+Our guide on how to spot seals without disturbing the colony, the best seal watching spots in the UK, plus how to identify harbour seals and grey seals.

 While there are more than 30 different seal species, there are only two types of seal found in UK waters – the harbour seal (also known as the common seal) and the grey seal.
 If you are lucky you may spot another species, but this is very rare.